mietek/haskell-on-heroku/README.md

 The buildpack uses [Halcyon](https://halcyon.sh/) to install apps and development tools, including [GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/) and [Cabal](https://www.haskell.org/cabal/users-guide/).

-Follow the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to get started.
+**Follow the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to get started.**

 Usage
 -----

-Create a new Heroku app with the `heroku create` command, using the `-b` option to specify the buildpack:
+Haskell on Heroku, like other [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks), can be used when creating a new Heroku app:

 ```
 $ heroku create -b https://github.com/mietek/haskell-on-heroku